-Philip is a consultant Neurophysiologist, Sleep Scientist, Certified Yoga Teacher, Life Member and Fellow of the “World Society For Clinical Yoga” with over 30 years of experience in classes, personal tuition & counselling in Yoga, Meditation, Relaxation and Stress Management (M.B.T.I.
+Philip Stevens is a consultant Neurophysiologist, Sleep Scientist, Certified Yoga Teacher, Life Member and Fellow of the “World Society For Clinical Yoga”.
+He has over 30 years of experience in classes, personal tuition & counselling in Yoga, Meditation, Relaxation and Stress Management (M.B.T.I.
 Accredited).
-He has science degrees in Psychology and Physiology from the University of Adelaide, plus honours in Physiology, completed in The Centre for Sleep Research at The Queen Elizabeth hospital in Adelaide.
+He also has science degrees in Psychology and Physiology from the University of Adelaide, plus honours in Physiology, completed in The Centre for Sleep Research at The Queen Elizabeth hospital in Adelaide.

 1. What led you to meditation?

 I discovered meditation as a child, when I would often sit in a tree and just listen to the wind, feel the gentle sway of the breeze moving the bough and following my thoughts back to try and find their source.
 This type of meditation has stayed with me all my life.
 I have since learned and practised many other forms of meditation, each of which contains components of my earlier practices.